tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 print(ms)
 {% endhighlight %}

 Run this code.
-You will likely see a below `700`.
-However, the number of milliseconds printed to Console will vary depending on the code that precedes it.
-For example, place a for loop above the `millis()` function call, and have it draw a million squares:
+The `ms` value is unlikely to exceed `700`.
+However, the number of milliseconds printed to Console will vary depending on any code executed prior to the `millis()` function call.
+For example, add a `for` loop and have it draw a million squares:

 {% highlight py %}
 ...